The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 There are over twenty different hooks, baskets, and other accessories that you can buy for the Gladiator GearTrack and

-I had this vague idea of what I wanted my tools to look like on the wall.
-Neat.
-Clean.
-Organized.
+I had this vague idea of what hanging tools would look like on my wall.

 The trouble was picking what hooks to use for the tools I wanted to put there.